matutosi/wameicheckr/README.md

 ## Installation

-You can install the released version of wameicheckr from [GitHub](https://github.com/) with: wameicheckr will not be released in cran, because the main user is only Japanese speakers.
+You can install the released version of wameicheckr from \[GitHub\] (<https://github.com/>). wameicheckr will not be released in cran, because the main user is only Japanese speakers.

 ``` r
 # install.packages("devtools")